davidyakobovitch/data_science_standards/README.md

+## Data Science Project Guidelines, Version 2.0.1

-##### When working on your data science project, consider the following guidelines as best practices.
+##### When working on your data science project, consider the following guidelines as best practices to set up your project from start to implementation.

 ### Part One

 <details>
   <summary><strong>Proposal Requirements :notebook:</strong></summary>

+> It is recommended to create several ideas (3 to 5) each on a PowerPoint slide that includes the following components below, to facilitate the scoping of your data science project.
+> After you have identified the project you will work on, then create a markdown (.md) file on Github using the same structure more in-depth, such as an Abstract/Thesis for your project (ideally 300-600 words).
+[This is a markdown reference guide.](https://youtu.be/V0fZkWDkPLA)

+These criteria are strongly encouraged in scoping out your project:

-> 1. Project Name: Title for your project
+> 1. Project Name: What is the Title for your project
 > 2. Problem Statement: What are you trying to solve?
+(High-level overarching problem to be explored)
-> 2. Data science Hypothesis(es)/solutions considering: One or multiple angles to consider solving this problem with data science
+> 2. Data science Hypothesis(es)/solutions considering: One or multiple angles to consider solving this problem with data science.
+This could be as many as 10+ questions for what you are considering to solve through analysis, visualizations, and machine learning
-> 3. Data sets to be used: Share the links and files, .csvs, .js, .xlsx, .txt, website URLs
+> 3. Data sets to be used: Share the links and files, .csvs, .js, .xlsx, .txt, website URLs.
+If you are usng web scraping or APIs, note the appropriate links and strategies here as well.
+Also describe how large are your data files and if you are concerned on any shortcomings of your data.
 > 4. Data dictionaries to describe the data types you're using: write these out in markdown as tables
 > 5. Potential business cases relative to project: how would this help businesses out to make money or save money or improve accuracy or make better products
 > 6. Potential stakeholders who would find this interesting: who would be your ideal customer or client for this?